USEPA/SSN2/cran-comments.md

 Instead of `print()/cat()` rather use `message()/warning()` or `if(verbose)cat(..) (or maybe stop())` if you really have to write text to the console. (except for print, summary, interactive functions) -> `R/createBinaryID.R`; `R/ssn_create_distmat.R`, ...
     * We have removed the use of `print()` and `cat()` (outside of print, summary, interactive functions) and replaced with `message()` or `warning()`

+* Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+This is not allowed by CRAN policies.
+Please omit any default path in writing functions.
+In your examples/vignettes/tests you can write to `tempdir()`.
+    * No functions write by default to the user's home filespace, and our examples/vignettes/tests write to `tempdir()`.

 * Please make sure that you do not change the user's options, par or working directory.
 If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited.